-Admission into NETS is a two-step process: In order to be admitted into the Networks & Social Systems Engineering program, you must be accepted by both the University of Pennsylvania and NETS.
+Admission into NETS is a two-step process: in order to be admitted into the Networks & Social Systems Engineering program, you must be accepted by both the University of Pennsylvania and NETS.

 If you are a freshman applying to Penn, click on this link.
-You will need to do the standard Common Application, as well as to write a brief essay about why you want to pursue the NETS program.
+You will need to do the standard Common Application, as well as write a brief essay about why you want to pursue the NETS program.

 If you are already a student at Penn and wish to transfer into NETS, please review the Transfers section of this page.

 Eligibility for TransferPenn students currently enrolled in one of the four undergraduate schools (Arts and Sciences, Engineering, Nursing or Wharton) and who are at the end of their freshman year (after two semesters) are eligible to apply.
 Please note that only single degree candidates are eligible.
 Dual degree is not an option for this program.

 - Have a minimum cumulative GPA of 3.3.

 - Complete a minimum of eight Penn course units.